 History of Aztec God Shrooms

 As the name suggests, Aztec God shrooms were isolated from wild shrooms growing in Central America, specifically in Paso de Cortes in Mexico, in the mountains just south of Mexico City.
 The first mention of this strain comes from Roger Heim.
-Heim was a French mycologist who discovered and isolated the strain in 1956 from the Popocatepetl mountains in Mexico.
+Heim, a French mycologist, discovered and isolated the strain in 1956 from the Popocatepetl mountains in Mexico.

-There is some evidence — mostly in cave paintings, statues, and exploration reports from European explorers — that magic mushrooms were used by ancient civilizations and more modern ones for religious and spiritual purposes.
+There is some evidence — mostly in cave paintings, statues, and exploration reports from European explorers — ancient civilizations and more modern ones for religious and spiritual purposes used that magic mushrooms.
 Specifically, Bernardino de Sahagun, an explorer from Spain, made reference to “teonanacatl,” or the “flesh of the gods.”
-These references, along with statues discovered in Mexico, seem to confirm that magic mushrooms were a rather important part of Central American culture for hundreds if not thousands of years.
+These references and statues discovered in Mexico seem to confirm that magic mushrooms were a rather important part of Central American culture for hundreds, if not thousands of years.

-It’s very unlikely that the Aztec God strain we have today is related to the wild strains used by these civilizations.
+It’s improbable that today’s Aztec God strain is related to the wild strains used by these civilizations.
 However, strains change constantly in the wild, and many can proliferate in the same geographical area.